 Some have a weak identity that doesn’t really communicate who they are.
 Some have no identity, resulting in content that is totally inconsistent.
 The worst, however, is a brand whose visual identity is so meticulous and complicated that no one knows how to use it; thus, they end up with the same inconsistencies as a brand with no identity.

 You visual identity is a tool kit to help brand designers (and any content creators) communicate on behalf of your brand.
-Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your visual identity should equip them with the knowledge to do their job well.
+Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your visual identity should empower them to do their job well.

 - Data visualization